How to access your records

 However, if you are denied access, you can approach the Information Commissioner's Office if you think the organisation has breached the Data Protection Act.

 The organisation has the right to charge a fee for access to your health records.
-It will inform you of the fee.
+It will make you aware of the fee.

 Accessing someone else's records